mycloudlab/escriba/README.md

 [![Docker escriba-server image size](https://img.shields.io/docker/image-size/mycloudlab/escriba-server?label=escriba-server&sort=semver)](https://hub.docker.com/repository/docker/mycloudlab/escriba-server)

 Problems can occur, no one is immune to that.
 Log analysis is one of the development activities.
 However, javascript log processing is a pain point in many frontend architectures.
-Many frontend developers end up unaware, ignoring the error logs of the frontend layer.
+Many front-end developers end up ignoring the front-end layer's error logs.
 Corrections take longer, as there is a delay in identifying errors, since there is no proper collection.

 Escriba Stack comes to remedy this point.
 The solution is grouped into: